noorulhassanessex/arogya-diet/MVP/Product Demonstration.md

 Narrative:
 “The ‘Track Diet’ page lets users log what they eat.
 Users select a meal type, enter the food name, and specify the quantity in grams.
 Pressing ‘Add Meal’ will store this information.”

-Incomplete feature:
-•	“In the MVP, the form records values but does not yet display a full summary graph.
 The final version will compute calories and update dynamic charts.

 _**3. Meal Plan Page**_